 Salt and pepper to taste, or red pepper flakes for added heat

-Heat the oil in large saucepan over medium heat.
-Add onion and ¼ teaspoon of salt.
-Cook, stirring occasionally, until the onion is translucent, about 5 minutes.
-Add the garlic and cook until the garlic is fragrant, about 1 minute.
+garlic and cook until the garlic is fragrant, about 1 minute.
 Don't burn the garlic or it will become bitter.
 If you are using the red pepper flakes add them when you add the garlic.
 The red pepper flakes will not make the sauce spicy just give it a little extra kick.

-Add the tomatoes and tomato paste and stir.
+and tomato paste and stir.
 Bust and break the tomatoes.
 Bring to a boil.

 Reduce heat to medium-low and add the fresh basil.
 Season with salt and pepper to your taste.
 Simmer for about 10 minutes, no longer than 30.

-You can let this cool to room temperature and store in the fridge for up to a week or the freezer for 2 months.
+fridge for up to a week or the freezer for 2 months.
 When I freeze, I freeze in small one cup portions so I can use this later for a quick lunch for myself without heating more than I need.

 There you go.
 No need to ever buy another jar of Ragu (although I love their new commericals) and be that top mom that makes the other moms hate her because she always makes her own sauce.